 God used beautiful mathematics in creating the world. -Paul Dirac

-I am Associate Professor at Queen Maud University College for Early Childhood Education in Trondheim, Norway.
+I am a professor of early childhood mathematics education at Queen Maud University College for Early Childhood Education in Trondheim, Norway.
 I am teaching early childhood mathematics and mathematics education in early childhood education teacher training.
 My research interests are in the field of teachers' beliefs about mathematics and mathematical knowledge.

 Pre-service teacher training at the university level is first and foremost focused on the development of professional knowledge.
 In the mathematical field, this is mathematical content knowledge, mathematical content knowledge for teaching, and mathematics pedagogical content knowledge, which are not independent of each other but have to be learnt interlaced.
 Mathematical content knowledge alone is not enough to be a good teacher, but it is an indispensable prerequisite for understanding how to teach mathematics.

-My aim is to provide sound theoretical knowledge as well as opportunities for practical experience on how to work with mathematics in early childhood education.
-This includes that students both work independently with tasks, study learning content, communicate and collaborate with each other, present their learning trails to others and reflect on practice and results.
+I aim to provide sound theoretical knowledge and opportunities for practical experience on working with mathematics in early childhood education.
+This includes students working independently with tasks, studying learning content, communicating and collaborating with each other, presenting their learning trails to others, and reflecting on practice and results.

 Measuring